zilishen/documentation/content/nginx-one/getting-started.md

 Data plane keys expire after one year.
 You can change this expiration date later by editing the key.

-Revoking a data plane key will disconnect any NGINX instances that registered using that key from NGINX One.
+Revoking a data plane key will disconnect any instances that registered with that key.
 {{</important>}}